Small but packs a powerful punch.

 My review is here.

 On a personal level I cannot stress enough the effect this gentle saintly girl's story continues to have on me.
 I won't go into details here but her honesty in her spiritual journey, her complete faith and dedication, and her love of Mary affected me deeply.
-In fact, an example of her selflessness came to mind just the other day and strengthened me greatly in a particular circumstance.
 My review is here.

 In To Whom Shall We Go, we are reminded of all St. Peter's strengths, weaknesses, joys, and sorrows.
 In short, we are shown his humanity as he follows Jesus in the Gospels and Dolan points out how our own natures are reflected in therein as well.